jhudsl/AnVIL_Book_Getting_Started/docs/no_toc/02-pis.md

 To create a BigQuery Dataset:

-1. Open the dropdown menu on the top left, and click “BigQuery.”
+1. Open the dropdown menu on the top left, and click "BigQuery".
 You may need to scroll down quite a ways before you see it.

     <img src="02-pis_files/figure-html//1JejmHJHLTF-eywlZs5GUQXb82FCGM5wIUNrbVKlJcrY_g13d748460ee_0_183.png" title="Screenshot of the Google Cloud Console drop-down menu. &quot;BigQuery&quot; is highlighted." alt="Screenshot of the Google Cloud Console drop-down menu. &quot;BigQuery&quot; is highlighted." width="480" />